 - Explore and invest in the technology.
 Soon brands will be looking to use their own platforms.
 Invest in Extended Reality (xR) technology to create real-time, immersive video content that makes metaverse experiences possible.
 Augmented reality (AR) enables digital graphics, props or characters to engage in the real world from the viewpoints of the camera while mixed reality (MR) blends AR in the foreground with LED backdrops or video content in the background to actually place people inside digital worlds.

 - Create dedicated roles for designing metaverse experiences for customers.
 Designing differentiating virtual experiences will require a mix of out-of-the-box creativity with engineering and development capabilities.

 - Define and design a metaverse customer journey.
 How will your customers decide to enter it?
 What activities or tasks are they hoping to perform there?
 How can you integrate self-service capabilities into the virtual experience to solve customer issues?
+How will you use Contact Center AI to improve your customer experience?
 What kind of real-time feedback can they offer about virtual experiences?
 What kind of direct support will be required?
 What will influence the duration of their stay?